Lemonade has the best cheap renters insurance in Wisconsin, with an average rate of $8 per month, or $101 per year.

 - Medical payments coverage: Pays for medical care of guests who are injured at your home, regardless of who is at fault.
 Pays out before liability coverage goes into effect.

-- NAIC Complaint Index: This number compares the number of complaints an insurer has received to its size.
+- NAIC complaint index: This number compares the number of complaints an insurer has received to its size.
 A smaller number indicates fewer complaints and suggests that renters are more likely to be satisfied with their insurer.
 The national average is 1.00.

 - J.D.
 Power ratings: This score is based on J.D.
 Power's national renters insurance satisfaction survey.
 Ratings are on a 1,000-point scale, and a higher number indicates greater overall satisfaction.
-The national average score is 831.